-NEW ENERGY STAR “TREASURE MAP” CREATED FOR CONGREGATIONS
+ENERGY STAR “TREASURE MAP” CREATED FOR CONGREGATIONS

 LAMPa recently supported an Energy Star Stewardship Tour in Pennsylvania.
 Participants learned, like most U.S. commercial buildings, the typical worship facility wastes about 30 percent of the energy for which its congregants pay.
 Energy Star recently released a “Treasure Map” for congregations to use in exploring their facilities — a fun and productive tool, especially for “green teams” and youth!
 Additional Energy Star resources for congregations may be found here.
 Here is the PA ENERGY STAR Tour 2018 – Power Point for Congregations that was shared during the tour.
 It contains numerous informative slides.

 WORLD’S LARGEST LESSON – FREE RESOURCES TO LEARN ABOUT THE UN GLOBAL GOALS FOR SUSTAINBABLE DEVELOPMENT